turboquant/metaphonics/README.md

 Can an algorithm detect the accent of a speaker?

 The human ear easily notices when an unfamiliar accent is present.
-Accent Detector attempts to use the same differences in sound that the human ear focuses on and deliver an accurate label for whether a given speaker has an accent.
+MetaPhonics attempts to use the same differences in sound that the human ear focuses on and deliver an accurate label for whether a given speaker has an accent.

 ### The Data